Indonesian People's Da'wah Party

 The Indonesian People's Da'wah Party (Partai Dakwah Rakyat Indonesia) was an Indonesian Islamist political party, founded by Farid Okbah and other Indonesian Islamists on May 31, 2021.
 The party was later accused of being affiliated with Jemaah Islamiyah and became the centre of a crackdown on November 16, 2021.
-The accusation shocked many Indonesians due to the fact it was potentially the first time in Indonesian history that a potential terrorist organisation disguised operations as a political party and attempted to intervene and participate in the Indonesian political system.
+The accusation shocked many Indonesians due to the fact it was potentially the first time in Indonesian history that a potential designated terrorist organisation disguised operations as a political party and attempted to intervene and participate in the Indonesian political system.

 The party effectively dissolved after officially merging with Ummah Party on 16 March 2025.

 History

 On September 7, 2019, the Investigating Committee for Foundation of Islamic Ideological Parties/Preparatory Committee for Foundation of Islamic Ideological Parties (Badan Penyelidik Usaha-Usaha Persiapan Pendirian Partai Islam Ideologis/Panitia Persiapan Pendirian Partai Islam Ideologis, BPU-PPPII/P4II) was founded by various Indonesian Islamist groups.
 The group claimed to revive the Masyumi Party, a liberal democracy era Islamist party which was disbanded in 1960 due to their involvement with the PRRI rebellion under the name "Masyumi 1945."
 However, in the middle of the process, elements of the Action for Rescuing Indonesia Coalition entered the group and unilaterally hijacked the process.
 This led to both a breakdown of the preparatory group and the formation of the Masyumi Reborn Party.
 A number of faithful members of the preparatory group later founded the Indonesian People's Da'wah Party.

 Despite the crackdown resulting in the arrest of the party's leader Farid Okbah on November 17, 2021, PDRI requested permission from the government to register as a party.
 The location intended to be the headquarters of PDRI, was reportedly fictional, and it is actually a house owned by Maisaroh's parents.

 On 16 March 2025, during the 4th anniversary of Ummah Party, PDRI through its founder Farid Okbah officially announced merger with the former party.
 He previously considered this plan on 9 December 2024 during the Nationality and Ummah Discussion, which was attended by several Islamist political parties.